iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> Success depends on how many people use the app, which not many appear to do.
+In a pandemic, it should be mandatory for everyone with a cellphone to be connected.
+Otherwise, it's pointless.<br> :date: __2020-12-02 15:56:28__

 > Happy to have this app.
 It was working fine for about a week.
 I could see that it was checking for exposures multiple times per day.
 Since 11/20, however, it has not checked for exposures.
 I tried uninstalling and reinstalling but still not reporting that it is checking for exposures.
 All settings seem correct.
 I have a google pixel 4a.<br> :date: __2020-11-25 01:23:45__